Configuration

 Simplest solution¶

-The simplest solution is to add a new build type that extends release
+The simplest solution is to add a new build type that extends release but is solely used for these

 tests.
 This way it’s identical to release in everything except the name.